ramazanabylkassov/AnalytiQ-ML-Data-Suite/README.md

 ## Introduction

-Welcome to the [Data Analysis and Machine Learning Toolkit](https://data-analysis-and-machine-learning-toolkit.streamlit.app/)!
+Welcome to the [AnalytiQ: ML & Data Suite](https://data-analysis-and-machine-learning-toolkit.streamlit.app/)!
 This program is designed to simplify the process of working with datasets that have a target feature, whether it's numeric or categorical.
 With this toolkit, you can perform various data pre-processing tasks, conduct data analysis with visualization, handle outlier analysis, and implement supervised machine learning models for both regression and classification tasks.

 ## Features